Q: What Is Yoga?

 Q: What do I need to bring to class?

 A: All you really need is yourself and a yoga mat.
-At Mint, we also have a prop wall to borrow from (blocks, blankets, bolsters and straps) if you require these for your practice.
+At Mint, we also have a prop wall to borrow from (blocks, bolsters and straps) if you require these for your practice.
+Please bring a blanket and pillow for restorative classes.
 Some teachers even incorporate these into their classes by design and they will instruct you as to what you need at the beginning of class.
 You may also want to bring a water bottle for hydration and a hand towel if you tend to build up a sweat.

 Q: What should I wear?